Pizza in Canada: Pizza-ghetti

-Pizza-ghetti is a combination meal commonly found in fast food or family restaurants throughout the province of Quebec and other parts of Canada.
-While a regular pizza slice accompanied with a portion of spaghetti with tomato-based sauce is common, also found is a slightly more elaborate presentation consisting in a miniature pizza, sliced in half with the pasta in the middle.
+Pizza-ghetti is a combination meal commonly found in fast food or family restaurants throughout the province of Quebec and other parts of Canada, consisting of a regular pizza slice accompanied with a portion of spaghetti with tomato-based sauce.

 A common variation is the pizza-caesar, where the spaghetti is replaced with caesar salad.
+Another is a slightly more elaborate presentation consisting in a miniature pizza, sliced in half with the pasta in the middle.
 Other variants found mostly in Montréal and its suburbs include spaghetti as a pizza topping placed under the mozzarella cheese.

 Poutine pizza

 Poutine pizza is one variety that can be found sporadically across the country, and adaptations of this item have even been featured in upscale restaurants.

 Sushi pizza

 Sushi pizza is a pizza imitation with sushi ingredients.
 It consists of a fried rice patty topped with a sauce, often sriracha, and vegetables and fish or other seafood.
-This mimics the style of pizza – crust, sauce and toppings – with completely different ingredients.
+This mimics the style of pizza—crust, sauce and toppings—with completely different ingredients.